Code Generation

 }

-When the assertion is false on the context of a stack, code generation for that stack will fail and the reported error will be the one provided on the message field.
+in the context of a stack, code generation for that stack will fail and the reported error will be the one provided on the message field.
 The stack won't be touched, no files will be changed/created/deleted.

-Optionally the warning field can be defined and if it is evaluated to true then an false assertion will not generate an error.
+then a false assertion will not generate an error.
 Code will be generated, but a warning output will be shown during code generation.

 The assert block has hierarchical behavior, any assert blocks defined in a directory will be applied to all stacks inside this directory.
 For example, an assert block defined on the root of a project will be applied to all stacks in the project.